 What makes a great hotel?
-Is it the luxurious surroundings, the outstanding service, the delicious food, or the superb facilities?
+Is it the beautiful surroundings, the great service or the delicious food?
 If it is any of these, then Kievits Kroon can safely boast all of them.
-It was awarded Best Luxury Country Hotel in Africa by the World Luxury Hotel Awards, multiple times, proving that this is not only my opinion.
+It was awarded Best Luxury Country Hotel in Africa by the World Luxury Hotel Awards multiple times, proving that this is not only my opinion.
 Its many repeat visitors also bear testimony to its widespread appeal.

 Situated in the Dinokeng area, just outside Pretoria but seemingly miles away, the Cape Dutch-style country estate is spread out over 16 hectares.
 You would be forgiven for thinking that you’re in Franschhoek or Stellenbosch.
 It is a perfect hideaway for romantic weekends or a private venue for corporate events.

 There are different accommodation options, with varying levels of luxury, located in clusters around the estate.
 A group of six traditional beehive Zulu huts, offering an African-themed experience, complete the ensemble.

 We stayed in the Executive rooms which were built in 2010 to accommodate the FIFA World Cup referees.
 Our room was spacious and inviting, and we could park our car directly outside our sliding doors, which is always convenient.
 The cotton percale bed linen and pillow menu options ensured a good night’s sleep.